megazazik/encaps/README.md

 ```

 ## API
-The main idea of this package it to build independent modeles that consists of action creators and a reducer.
+The main idea of this package it to build independent modeles which consists of action creators and a reducer.

 ```typescript
 interface Model {